BOJ's Kuroda keeps upbeat view on economy, acknowledges recovery 'patchy'

 Kuroda, however, added that he will consider various monetary policy measures, taking into account the effects they have on the economy, prices and the banking system.

-The BOJ has stood pat since expanding its massive stimulus program last October, hoping that a steady recovery will accelerate inflation toward its 2 percent target.
+The BOJ has stood pat since expanding its massive stimulus programme last October, hoping that a steady recovery will accelerate inflation toward its 2 percent target.

 It now projects inflation to hit 2 percent by around September next year.
 But many analysts doubt price growth will accelerate so quickly with oil falls forcing inflation to a halt, and the economy having contracted in April-June on weak exports and household spending.